Meet the evaluation team

 “What has struck me most is the level of need for this type of service.
 Fulfilling Lives partnerships are working with as many people as they can, but there’s always more.
 It’s particularly saddening that some beneficiaries have died since the start of the programme, so not only is there a high volume of demand for this type of intensive, flexible and long-term support but a high seriousness of need.”

-The University of Sheffield is the overall contract holder for the evaluation and learning activities and their contribution is led from the Research Exchange for the Social Sciences (RESS).
+The University of Sheffield was the overall contract holder for the evaluation and learning activities and their contribution was led from the Research Exchange for the Social Sciences (RESS).
 The RESS brings together academic experts from the university to provide research and support to organisations addressing social change.

 Steve’s research interests are Labour Economics and the Economics of Education.
 He has published widely in academic journals on topics such as the wage returns to qualifications, the impact of apprenticeships and other vocational training on labour market success, and the match between the demand for and the supply of skills.
 He has also undertaken a large amount of funded research for various public bodies, including the Department for Business Innovation and Skills, Department for Education, Department for the Environment, Food and Rural Affairs, Welsh Assembly Government, the Low Pay Commission, UK Commission for Employment and Skills, Learning and Skills Development Agency, the EU Commission and United Nations Educational, Scientific and Cultural Organisation (UNESCO).
 This funded research has mostly been on calculating returns to education qualifications, and policy evaluation.